This post is updated from the Macheesmo Archives.

 The eggplant fries will actually float in a bowl of water, so feel free to use a plate or something to keep them submerged.

-So, dice up the eggplant, soak them, and then forget about them for a few hours.
+So, dice up the eggplant, soak them, and then forget about them.

 These fries were great on their own, but the original recipe recommended a dipping sauce so I figured I would make one.
 I didn’t have all the ingredients for the original so I just mixed up one with yogurt, mint, and lemon.
 It was delicious and the mint went perfectly with the eggplant!